dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

    Only a Sawtooth administrator (defined in the ``sawtooth.swa.administrators`` setting) can create a contract registry and set the initial owner or owners.
-   The example Docker Compose file sets up root as a Sawtooth administrator and shares the root keys between the validator container and the ``smart-contract-cli`` container.
+   The example Docker Compose file sets up root as a Sawtooth administrator and shares the root keys between the validator container and the ``dgc-contract-cli`` container.

-1. Connect to the ``smart-contract-cli`` container.
+1. Connect to the ``dgc-contract-cli`` container.

    .. code-block:: console

-      $ docker exec -it smart-contract-cli bash
+      $ docker exec -it dgc-contract-cli bash

 #.
 Copy your public key.